ericamlucas/ericamlucas.github.io/_pages/about.md

 sub-basin scales during my Ph.D. into 3D glacial isostatic adjustment (GIA) models.

 # Updates
-November - December 2023: In West Antarctica to service and collect data from Polar Earth Observing Network (POLENET) seismic and GPS sites.
+**November - December 2023**: In West Antarctica to service and collect data from Polar Earth Observing Network (POLENET) seismic and GPS sites.
 We worked out of Union Glacier Camp, located in the Ellsworth Mountains, this season.
 Check out this great [blog](https://polenet.org/2023-2024-field-season-progress/) about our field season.